Temp Mail Logo

 DKIM

-Mail exchange records — confirm the domain has an active incoming mail server and can receive email.
+Confirms the domain has active mail exchange records and can receive inbound email.

 BIMI

 Optional brand logo display in Gmail, Yahoo Mail, and Apple Mail.
-Requires DMARC enforcement to be active.
+Requires DMARC enforcement to be active first.

 Risk 0-2

-Well configured — fully authenticated with strict enforcement on SPF and DMARC.
+Well configured.
+Fully authenticated with strict SPF and DMARC enforcement.

 Risk 3-5

-Minor issues — SPF or DMARC using non-strict settings, or DKIM not found on common selectors.
+Minor issues.
+Non-strict settings or DKIM not found on common selectors.

 Risk 6-10

-Critical — missing SPF or DMARC records.
+Critical.
+Missing SPF or DMARC.
 Domain is vulnerable to impersonation and phishing.

 Risk score reference